 Abbey Cooks Entertain: Cause Season 4 is (Almost) Here

 With 220 traditional Downton era recipes with a modern twist, this is a great book to have on hand when planning a Downton cocktail party with fellow fans.
-This 432 page ebook sells for only $7.95.
 Book sales help offset my costs in food, equipment and time to keep bringing you new dishes each week.
 You can only get a signed copy here on my site.
-If you don’t have an eReader I would suggest the PDF version which allows you to print recipes as you go, if you wish.

 Tools you Can Use

 Cooks, like other professionals, have their tools and as Mrs. Patmore says “it is a poor workman who blames his tools”.
 You can make do with the basics, but as you gain confidence and love for cooking, you should start to recognize items to help you cook.
 Mrs. Patmore didn’t have electronic gadgets to cook with so be assured you can make do without the expensive gizmos.
 This section helps you identify some equipment that I use.
 If you wish you can order directly from Cooking.com or Amazon.com, both reputable stores I have used in the past.

 Immersion Blenders: Forget the new mixer, Daisy would have gone bonkers for the immersion blender which makes it easy to puree soups.